suipingooi/iifscdb/README.md

 ### IIFSC Database

 This project aims to provide support to users as a centralized community resource database.
 Parents, students and coaches new to Singapore Figure Skating community will benefit the most from being able to connect with fellow skaters and coaches.
 Current community individuals will also benefit from easy to access buttons for their monthly ice time booking with SISA as well as sourcing for gear replacement and blade sharpening.
 Some may even store their individual competitive datasets for comparisons and analysis.
-As a site owner, IIFSC can potentially gain traction as the premier figure skating club in singapore supporting both recreational and competitive skaters with an ecosystem to develop more competitive skaters in the international stage for Singapore.
+As a site owner, IIFSC can potentially gain traction as the premier figure skating club in singapore supporting both recreational and competitive skaters with an ecosystem to develop more competitive skaters at the international stage for Singapore.
 Data collection from the community will also help IIFSC identify unmet needs within the current community.

 <hr>